 Handling, chassis, suspension and weight:

-There are no adjustment of the ZX-10R model’s riding positions for 2019, so it remains unchanged.
+There are no adjustment of the ZX-10R model’s riding positions, so it remains unchanged.
 It’s not the littlest of litter bicycles, and surely isn’t as confined as the R1, yet it’s no tourer.

 The ZX-10RR offers a wide range of aftermarket gadgets to enhance its performance and customize the riding experience.
 It comes equipped with various electronic features such as launch control, an up and down quick shifter, traction control, power modes, and anti-wheelie functionality.
 These advanced electronic systems allow riders to fine-tune the bike’s performance to suit their preferences and optimize their riding experience.
 Although the ZX-10RR does not come with semi-dynamic suspension or Öhlins suspension as standard, it is important to note that this bike is designed as a homologation race machine.
 Racers often prefer to upgrade the stock suspension to meet their specific racing requirements, and the absence of semi-dynamic suspension does not hinder its performance on the track.